 The Project will be designed such that no federally listed species will be significantly impacted.
 Solar projects typically impose only minimal impacts on wildlife species.
-The Project's potential to impact federally protected species was evaluated as part of an Environmental Constraint Memorandum, which is included as Appendix F. The assessment indicated that four federally listed species should be considered in an effects analysis for the Project, including the federal candidate Monarch Butterfly (Danaus plexippus), the federally endangered Northern Long-eared Bat (Myotis septentrionalis), the federally experimental Whooping Crane (Grus americana), and the federally threatened Eastern Prairie Fringed Orchid (Platanthera leucophaea).
+The Project's potential to impact federally protected species was evaluated as part of an Environmental Constraint Memorandum, which is included as Appendix F. The assessment indicated that four federally listed species should be considered in an effects analysis for the Project, including the federal candidate Monarch Butterfly (Danaus plexippus), the federally endangered Northern Long-eared Bat (Myotis septentrionalis), the federally experimental population, non-essential Whooping Crane (Grus americana), and the federally threatened Eastern Prairie Fringed Orchid (Platanthera leucophaea).
 Prior to construction, a USFWS "No Effect" determination letter will be completed.

-2.2.4 Illinois Department of Natural Resources (IDNR) State Ecological Review
+2.2.4 Illinois Department of Natural Resources (IDNR) State Ecological Review words, pursuant to 17 III.
+Adm.
+Code Part 1075, the IDNR consultation is terminated.
+Refer to Appendix G for a copy of the IDNR EcoCAT.

 The Applicant is in consultation with IDNR for potential impacts to state threatened or endangered species.
 This consultation is conducted pursuant to IDNR's Ecological Compliance Assessment Tool ("EcoCAT").
-The Applicant submitted an EcoCAT review request to IDNR in June 2023.
+The Applicant submitted an EcoCAT review request to IDNR in August 2023.
 The review concluded that adverse effects are unlikely and therefore, the consultation was terminated.
-In other words, pursuant to 17 III.
-Adm.
-Code Part 1075, the IDNR consultation is terminated.
-Refer to Appendix G for a copy of the IDNR EcoCAT.
+In other